 Recycling is mandatory in the City of North Port.
 Our Recycling Program provides two recycling totes, one for paper products and one for commingled glass, plastic, and cans.
 Collection between the two totes will rotate each week.
 One week we’ll collect material from the tote with a blue lid, the next week we’ll collect material from the tote with the tan lid.
-A collection calendar is posted above.
+The latest collection calendar is posted above.
 You can also sign up for collection reminders on our Recycle Coach app here.

 The goal of our recycling program is to increase recycling rates, driver safety and efficiency.

 Cardboard – flatten and cut down to fit in tote.
 If you have large amounts, please place as much as possible in the tote.
 Extra cardboard can be flattened and placed on the ground beside the tan lid recycling tote on your collection day.